 This practical, hands-on course is designed for Year 10 students who love to create and explore the world of three dimensional objects.
 Students will have the opportunity to let their imaginations run wild.
-They will get to design, explore and further develop their sculpting skills through the creation of whimsical sculptural forms that are functional, yet quirky, or just purely decorative.
-This course, continues to develop students' knowledge and ability to use visual art language and artistic conventions, in both written and practical work.
+They will get to design, explore and further develop their sculpting skills through the creation of sculptural forms that range from functional, quirky or purely decorative.
+This course continues to develop students' knowledge and ability to use visual art language and artistic conventions in written and practical work.

-Students will demonstrate the design, production and evaluation processes they used to create their artwork.
-Students will extend their knowledge of art practices through a range of techniques.
+Students will demonstrate the design, production and evaluation processes they used to create their artwork, and extend their knowledge of art practices through a range of techniques.
 Students will be encouraged to express greater individualism in their application of ideas and materials through a range of 3D projects in the studio areas of: